b-n-space/0l-operations/README.md

 Run different ol and other make commands inside an isolated container with access to 0L source under `/root/libra` and Rust toolchain.

 ---

+## Restarting Nodes with Cron

+In some cases when the network is having syncing issues we resort to restarting nodes on the top of the hour.
+Since not every node operator might be available, setting a cronjob to restart nodes seemed like a good work around.

+Add the content of [restart.cron](./restart.cron) to `crontab -e`.
+Make sure to update paths as necessary.
+It is meant to stop node at :58 and start it again on :00.

+The cron output will be logged to `./cron-runs.log

+---